The Grave of the Egtved Girl

 Take a walk in the past

-This year marks exactly 100 years since the Egtved Girl was discovered.
-Vejlemuseerne marks the occasion with a large special exhibition at the Cultural Museum in Vejle as well as a host of activities in Egtved.
-Read more at vejlemuseerne.dk/pigen-fra-egtved
+2021 marked exactly 100 years since the Egtved Girl was discovered.
+Vejlemuseerne marked the occasion with a large special exhibition at the Cultural Museum in Vejle as well as a host of activities in Egtved.
+Read more at vejlemuseerne.dk/pigen-fra-egtved.

 The Egtved Girl was unearthed on Thursday 24 February 1921.
 Farmer Peter Platz was removing the last remnants of an ancient barrow in his field when he came across a rough-hewn oak tree trunk, a so-called log coffin.
 The subsequent excavation was organised by the National Museum of Denmark in Copenhagen, which is why the oak coffin was transported to the Danish capital.